About Jim Croegaert

 The band eventually became known as Hope.
 We settled in the LaCrosse area, home to some of the members.
 None of us would have anticipated that the band we were beginning would become one of the first “Christian Contemporary” or “Jesus Rock” bands.
 There were no such categories, and none of us would have considered ourselves Christians when we began, although we shared an ill-defined but real spiritual hunger.
 When we finally turned in the direction of Christ, life changed.
 My own life began to heal; my quest had both ended and begun anew.
 I stepped onto a road that runs “ever onward.”

 Eventually I found myself drawn back to the Catholic Church, as the sacraments became increasingly important for me, and as I found myself informed more and more by people from that tradition, such as Thomas Merton and Henri Nouwen.
 I also explored hospital chaplaincy.
-Sandi Patty had recorded “Was It A Morning Like This” as the title song on her Grammy Award-winning album in 1986, and I made a series of recordings of my own throughout the ’90′s, but I found I needed something more than songwriting and performing to depend on, for both financial and other reasons.
+Sandi Patty had recorded “Was It A Morning Like This” as the title song on her Grammy Award-winning album in 1986, and I made a series of recordings of my own throughout the ’90’s, but I found I needed something more than songwriting and performing to depend on, for both financial and other reasons.
 Chaplaincy connected for me deeply, and at the right time in my life.
-I went through the arduous process of Clinical Pastoral Education, and am fortunate enough to be working as a chaplain (and managing the department) at a good-sized Catholic hospital in Chicago.
+I went through the arduous process of Clinical Pastoral Education, and eventually found myself working as a chaplain (and managing the department) at a good-sized Catholic community hospital in Chicago, Resurrection Medical Center.
+(I retired from that position in 2014.)
+Along the way I also acquired a Master of Pastoral Studies degree from Loyola University’s Institute of Pastoral Studies.